Domestic duck: Domestication

-Whole-genome sequencing indicate that domestic ducks originate from a single domestication event of mallards during the Neolithic, followed by rapid selection for lineages favoring meat or egg production.
-They were likely domesticated in Southeast Asia (most likely Southern China) by the rice paddy-farming ancestors of modern Southeast Asians.
-The date of domestication is unknown due to the scarcity of archaeological records.
-They spread outwards from the region, first being mentioned in Han Chinese written records in central China by around 500 BC.
+Domestic ducks appear from whole-genome sequencing to have originated from a single domestication event of mallards during the Neolithic, followed by rapid selection for lineages favouring meat or egg production.
+They were probably domesticated in Southern China around 200 BC – by the rice paddy-farming ancestors of modern Southeast Asians – and spread outwards from that region.
+There are few archaeological records, so the date of domestication is unknown; the earliest written records are in Han Chinese writings from central China dating to about 500 BC.
 Duck farming for both meat and eggs is a widespread and ancient industry in Southeast Asia.

-Wild ducks were hunted extensively in Ancient Egypt and other parts of the world in ancient times.
-But they were not domesticated.
-Ducks are also mentioned to be present in Ancient Rome since at least the 2nd century BC.
-But based on descriptions (most notably by Columella), ducks in Roman agriculture were only tamed, not domesticated.
-Duck breeding did not exist in the Roman period, requiring the harvesting of eggs from wild ducks to start duck farms.
+Wild ducks were hunted extensively in Egypt and other parts of the world in ancient times, but were not domesticated.
+Ducks are documented in Ancient Rome from the second century BC, but descriptions – such as by Columella – suggest that ducks in Roman agriculture were captured in the wild, not domesticated; there was no duck breeding in Roman times, so eggs from wild ducks were needed to start duck farms.